imoghul/DTA-calculator/README.md

 #### FT1

 In an FT1 csv output file, there are 2 types of data.
 The data in the beginning of the file, and the data in the table below it.
 Hence, there are 2 ways of defining an FT1 preference.
 They key "step" defines which "Step name" to look at in the ft1 test file while "title" will be the name of the column to look at.
-If a step is not defined when it should be, then the data will not make it to the final summary file.
-If a step is not included and is not needed, this would entail it is a preference from the upper portion of the ft1 test file.
+If a step is not in one or more of the test files the way it is in the preferences file, then the data will not make it to the final summary file.
+If a step is not defined in a preference, though it should be according to the layout of the test file, then the script will never find that data and will end up being ignored.
+If the "step" is not included and is not needed, this would entail it is a preference from the upper portion of the ft1 test file.
 In this case, "title" should be the text in the first column and the script will retrieve whatever is in the second column.

 #### Locations
 Information about which directories to use are stored in ```locations.json``` in the config directory.
 The syntax for this file is included in this documentation for completion and added functionality but it need not be touched if the user does not wish to.